SammyToro/superheroes/README.md

 ## Deployment
 Both the frontend backend were bundled together using the `frontend-maven-plugin` with some configurations made to the `package.json`  and the backend ends `pom.xml`.
 The commands `mvn clean` and `mvn -Dmaven.test.skip package` was used to create a jar file.
-The code was published on [Render](https://render.com) and can be accessed using this link [superheroes](https://superheroes-qn46.onrender.com)
+The code was published on [Render](https://render.com) in a  `docker` container  and can be accessed using this link [superheroes](https://superheroes-qn46.onrender.com)